evrenvarol/outlook-taskboard/README.md

       <sub>*If you receive above warning, simply click X icon to close both warning prompt and the Properties window.*</sub>

+  * Now the taskboard should open in the main window when **clicking on the folder**.

 4. For Internet Explorer:

   * Open Internet Explorer and go to *Tools > Internet Options > Security tab*.
 Select the **Local Intranet Zone** and click on the **Custom Level** button.
 Ensure the "Initialize and script ActiveX controls not marked as safe for scripting" option is set to **Enabled**

   ![IE Local Intranet Zone Setting](http://evrenvarol.github.io/outlook-taskboard/img/ie-localintranet-activexscript-enable.png)

-  * Double-click on the **kanban-ie.html** file to open the page in Internet Explorer.
+  * Open the page **kanban.html** in Internet Explorer.

     <sub>*On Win10, you will need to right click on the file, select Open With -> Internet Explorer to open the page in IE11.
 Otherwise it tries to open in Edge which is not supported.*</sub>

 ## Advanced Setup

-The configuration file (config.js) under the *js* folder can be edited to customise task lane limits, titles and some other settings.
+~~The configuration file (config.js) under the *js* folder can be edited to customise task lane limits, titles and some other settings.~~

+*The __configuration file__ is now accessible through the taskboard itself: Open it by clicking on the settings symbol in the top right next to the text box.*

+*__Known issue:__ The configuration file is saved in an Outlook journal entry.
+When configuring the taskboard for the same account on several Outlook instances, a modification conflict can occur on this entry, even if no changes were made.
+This might lead to the taskboard loading a wrong configuration or not working at all.
+If this happens, open the Outlook Journal through the folder view, navigate to the __KanbanState__ and __KanbanConfig__ entries, and resolve any modification conflicts by clicking on them.
+Then, the taskboard should work again.*

 ### Task Lane Folder Names and Titles